-light and shade when building a home is something that is often underutilized by Architects.
+Factoring light and shade when designing a home is something that is often underutilized by Architects and designers alike.

 We may think of window placement and skylights as essentials in order to achieve maximum ambient light but it’s much more than that.
 Clever use of light and shade plays a crucial role in its relationship with architecture, both internally and externally.
 When used correctly, light helps shape the form of the building, distinguishing the architecture from day and night.
 A clever design will consider ambient light from different times of the day, right through to seasonal changes in natural light.